AdaptableTools/example-adaptable-openfin-integration/README.md

 We can make a trial licence available for a short period of time to allow you to try out AdapTable for yourself.

 Please contact [`sales@adaptabletools.com`](mailto:sales@adaptabletools.com) for more information.

-## Demo

-To see AdapTable in action visit our [Demo Site](https://demo.adaptabletools.com).
-Here you can see a large number of AdapTable demos each showing a different feature, function or option in AdapTable (using dummy data sets).

 ## Help